 Below is the switch from iterative to singular in The Dark by Lemony Snicket and Jon Klassen:

 Note that this division doesn’t necessarily hold for all languages.
 As James Wood writes in How Fiction Works, grammar works differently in French:

 French verb forms allow [Flaubert] to use the imperfect past tense to convey both discrete occurrences (“he was sweeping the road”) and recurrent occurrences (“every week he swept the road”).
 English is clumsier, and we have to resort to “he was doing something” or “he would do something” or “he used to do something”–“every week he would sweep the road”–to translate recurrent verbs accurately.
 But as soon as we do that in English, we have given the game away, and are admitting the existence of different temporalities.

-Iterative vs Singular in Literature For Adults
+Iterative vs Singular in Stories For Adults

-Yes, though it’s a lot more complex.
 In a picture book, you can pretty reliably expect the first few pages of the book to be in the iterative, especially if the author is introducing a new character.
 Then, after the switch to the ‘story at hand’ (the singular), there’s no switch back.

-In a novel for sophisticated readers, there is a constant switch between iterative and singulative and the reader copes with this no trouble at all.
+In a novel for sophisticated readers, there is a constant switch between iterative and singular and the reader copes with this no trouble at all.
 In genre fiction such as thrillers and crime, rather than starting with the iterative, the modern requirement is for the story to grip the reader, so stories often begin in medias res.
 In contrast a novel which begins in the iterative lets the reader know that they’re in for a quieter, less disturbing read.
 Unless you get someone like Stephen King, who likes lengthy set-ups just so he can lull you into a sense of security before knocking you upside the head.
 It is perhaps psychological thrillers which are more likely to make use of this particular technique, since the setting is very often domestic, and domestic life is by its very nature iterative.